amingilani/auth0-user-relationships/README.md

 rails g controller auth0 callback failure --skip-template-engine --skip-assets
 ```

+Troubleshoot:
+If you get errors, you should probably setup your db with `rails db:setup && rails db:migrate`

 ### Fixing routes

 We want to route all the get requests to our controllers and actions